English Language Skills Assessment Information

-The 2-hour ESL Program placement exam is used to determine if you could benefit from ESL classes while studying at Binghamton University.
+The 2-hour skills assessment is used to determine if you could benefit from ESL classes while studying at Binghamton University.
 You are tested in listening, reading, and writing.
 You cannot prepare for the exam, and it does not affect scholarships or TA positions.

 All courses are voluntary unless you are a conditionally admitted student.